Q. Can you help me cite a case that is waiting to be decided on by the U.S. Supreme Court? I think it is called a Writ of Certiorari.

 Brown v.
 Board of Education (1954)

 Understanding the meaning of "Writ of Certiorari" can be helpful when trying to determine how to cite a case waiting to be heard by the U.S. Supreme Court.
-Also, understanding the process involved in bringing a case before the U.S. Supreme Court is also helpful.
+Understanding the process involved in bringing a case before the U.S. Supreme Court is also helpful.

 The U.S. Supreme Court has the right to accept or deny cases.
 Parties wishing to have the Supreme Court rule on a case can petition the court through a Writ of Certiorari.
 A writ is an order from a higher court to a lower court and the writ of certiorari is an order to send all documents associated with a case to the higher court.
 Because the U.S. Supreme Court can be very selective about the cases that they will hear, they either grant the writ (meaning they will hear the case) or deny it.
 This is recorded in the U.S. Reporter, the official reporter of the U.S. Supreme Court as well as other commercial reporters such as U.S. Supreme Court Reporter and Lawyers Edition 2d.